stephensalim/aws-well-architected-labs/content/Operational Excellence/200_Labs/200_Automating_operations_with_playbooks_and_runbooks/3_build_execute_investigative_playbook.md

           {{%/expand%}}

-      * **Gather_RDS_Config:**  Go through resource list, and locate the RDS resource.
-Describe RDS Instance Config & Parameters.
+      * **Gather_RDS_Config:**  In this step the resource list is traversed and the RDS resource is located.
+The script them performs a describe RDS instance to collect the configuration and associated parameters.

-      * **Gather_RDS_Statistics:** Go through resource list, and locate the RDS resource.
-Query data from it's cloudwatch metrics looking at below metric and statistics in the last 60 minutes.
+      * **Gather_RDS_Statistics:** In this step the resource list is traversed and the RDS resource is located.
+It then queries data from CloudWatch metrics examining the metrics and statistics from the last sixty minutes.

           {{%expand "Click here for List of Metrics"%}}